Rain Hampers Rescue Efforts After Deadly Japan Floods - UrduPoint

 "Some roads are submerged and you cannot drive through them."
 In one of the hardest-hit areas, residents wrote out the words "rice, water, SOS" on the ground, while others waved towels and called for rescue and relief goods.

-At a nursing home for the elderly, 14 people were feared dead when water from a nearby river inundated the ground floor, leaving those in wheelchairs unable to reach higher ground.
+At a nursing home for the elderly, 14 people were confirmed dead late Monday, officials said, after water from a nearby river inundated the ground floor, leaving those in wheelchairs unable to reach higher ground.

-Emergency services, aided by locals in rafts, managed to rescue around 50 residents and staff from the facility, bringing them to safety by boat.
+Emergency services, aided by locals, managed to rescue around 50 residents and staff from the facility using rafts and inflatable boats.

 "It's such a mess," resident Hirotoshi Nishi told public broadcaster NHK as he swept debris from his mud-strewn front room.

 "Many pieces of wood came into my house.
-I don't know what to do." - Evacuation orders - Evacuation efforts are also hampered by fears of spreading the coronavirus that has killed almost 1,000 people in Japan, from close to 20,000 cases.
+I don't know what to do." - Evacuation orders - Evacuation efforts are also hampered by fears of spreading the coronavirus that has killed almost 1,000 people in Japan, out of close to 20,000 cases.

 As night fell, a JMA official told reporters: "In some cases, it can be more dangerous to go to shelters (than to stay at home)."
 "We ask people to assess their situations, especially when it gets dark outside," he added, referring to the regions of Fukuoka, Nagasaki and Saga.

-For some local business owners already battered by coronavirus, the natural disaster has compounded their problems.
+For some local business owners already battered by the coronavirus crisis, the natural disaster has compounded their problems.

 Yuji Hashimoto, who runs a tourism bureau in the hot-spring resort in Yatsushiro, one of the flood-hit cities in Kumamoto, told AFP that the "beautiful tourism spot dramatically changed overnight".